klfmedia/technical-assessment/readme.md

 ## Once completed

-Once your are finished, create a public repository and share the URL to your evaluator by email.
+For each assessment, include your finished code into the same directory for each assessment.
+Once your are finished, create a public repository on GitHub, upload your finished assessment and share the URL to your evaluator by email.